The Exodus of Brazil�s Dissenting Voices: A Growing Trend of Judicial Exiles

 (Photo Internet reproduction)Among the high-profile exiles is Allan dos Santos, a journalist who fled to the United States in 2020.Santos

-authorities have refused, citing free speech protections.Former judge Ludmila Lins Grilo joined the ranks of exiles in 2022, settling in the
+to extradite him, United States authorities have refused, citing free speech protections.Former judge Ludmila Lins Grilo joined the ranks

-in late 2022 following an arrest warrant.He has since sought asylum in Spain, having previously taken refuge in Paraguay
+under investigation, fled Brazil in late 2022 following an arrest warrant.He has since sought asylum in Spain, having previously taken

 Hundreds of participants, fearing arrest, have fled to Argentina.Many of these individuals claim they did not engage in vandalism and view